geek-repo/Sarthak/2019/August/Blockchain/parts/2/Solidity-creation.md

 ## Events

-Events are basically logging mechanism which triggers a signals which would give a notification to the listening party basically it means it's just like how we subscribed to some email notification whenever your fav youtuber uploads a video in which he gives reaction to tiktok videos.
+Events are basically logging mechanism which triggers a signals which would give a notification to the listening party basically it means it's just like how you subscribed to some email notification or like whenever your fav youtuber uploads a video in which he gives reaction to tiktok videos.